AminaBank/livedeb/resources/skeleton/home/satoshi/gpg_yubi/YubiKeySetup.md

   - enter a PIN of your choosing, which you can remember
   - enter the same PIN again
 - Execute the following steps to change the PUK aka Admin PIN:
-  - type "3" to select changing the PIN
+  - type "3" to select changing the PUK
   - type "12345678" and Enter
   - enter a PUK of your choosing, and write it down on a piece of paper.
   - enter the same PUK again